-Cassowaries are distributed throughout the Western and Southern areas of New Guinea.
-In Australia it is restricted to tracts of rainforest in North-east Queensland, from Cape York to Townsville.
+Cassowaries are distributed throughout the western and southern areas of New Guinea.
+In Australia it is restricted to tracts of rainforest in north-east Queensland, from Cape York to Townsville.
 Cassowary habitat has diminished as a result of agriculture and urbanisation in these areas.

-Cassowaries are frugivores (fruit eaters) and are responsible for the distribution and germination of many North Queensland rainforest trees.
-Without Cassowaries, our rainforests may not be able to survive.
+Cassowaries are frugivores (fruit eaters) and are responsible for the distribution and germination of many north Queensland rainforest trees.
+Without cassowaries, our rainforests may not be able to survive.

 Cassowaries do not mate for life or form permanent bonds.
 The female may mate with several males in a single breeding season (June to October), thus producing several nests.
-Once the eggs are laid, it is up to the male to incubate the eggs for 2 months and then raise the chicks at foot for a further 9 months.
+Once the eggs are laid, it is up to the male to incubate the eggs for 2 months and then raise the chicks for a further 9 months.

 Age: 25 Years (DOB 30/12/1989)